Skip to content

 Prevent XSS Attacks: Escaping, CSP and Trusted Types

 Cross-Site Scripting (XSS) lets an attacker run arbitrary JavaScript in the context of your domain.
 Consequences: session-cookie theft, keylogging, phishing, full account takeover.
 XSS sits under OWASP Top 10 Injection and is still a fixture of every pentest report.
-This post covers the three flavours of XSS, context-aware escaping, CSP, and Trusted Types as defence-in-depth.
+This post covers the three flavours of XSS, context-aware escaping, Content Security Policy, and Trusted Types as defence-in-depth.

 The three flavours of XSS